vanus-labs/docs/user-manual/connectors.md

 # Connectors

-Vance Connect provides out-of-the-box Connectors that enable you to integrate with popular services or applications without writing codes.
-With a simple configuration file, Vance Connectors connect to the external service and move data in and out of that service on behalf of user applications, allowing you to focus on your business logic.
+Vanus Connect provides out-of-the-box Connectors that enable you to integrate with popular services or applications without writing codes.
+With a simple configuration file, Vanus Connectors connect to the external service and move data in and out of that service on behalf of user applications, allowing you to focus on your business logic.

-Vance Connect consists of the following content:
+Vanus Connect consists of the following content:

-- [**Source**][connectors-source]
+- [**Source Connector**][connectors-source]
-- [**Sink**][connectors-sink]
+- [**Sink Connector**][connectors-sink]

 [connectors-source]: connectors/source.md